-The multilateral development system serves as a platform for co-ordinating joint international responses to some of the world’s most pressing challenges.
-By monitoring and analysing key trends in financing flows to, and from this system, the OECD ensures that development co-operation providers effectively pool resources in support of multilateral solutions.
+The multilateral development system serves as a platform for co-ordinating collective responses to the world’s most pressing challenges.
+By monitoring and analysing trends in financing flows to and from this system, the OECD helps development co-operation providers better pool resources for joint solutions.

 Multilateral development finance